 In Florida, such a dire result will not occur.
 Florida property owners will not have to pay attorneys and experts to review their eminent domain cases and seek full compensation for the property acquired and resulting damage to remaining property.
 This constitutional protection allows Florida property owners to challenge condemning authorities’ assessments of the compensation due to them because of an eminent domain taking.

-If you own property in Florida that may be affected by an eminent domain taking and you have questions or concerns about how attorneys’ fees are paid under Florida law, please contact Fixel & Willis’s firm manager, Susie Harris, by email at email@example.com or by telephone toll-free at 1-800-848-7535.
+If you own property in Florida that may be affected by an eminent domain taking and you have questions or concerns about how attorneys’ fees are paid under Florida law, please contact The Fixel Law Firm by email at email@example.com or by telephone toll-free at 1-800-848-7535.